nalinvyas/nalinvyas/README.md

 - 👋 Hi, I’m @nalinvyas
 - 👀 I’m interested in programming to share and learn
-- 🌱 I’m currently learning open-source, functional programming ,wordpress development and cloud architectures
+- 🌱 I’m currently learning open-source, functional programming, full-stack development and cloud architectures
-- 💞️ I’m looking to collaborate on low tech tools for an internet with meaningful conversations
+- 💞️ I’m looking to collaborate on tools development for an metaverse with meaningful conversations and connections
 - 📫 You can reach me at https://kaunvo.com
 <!---
 nalinvyas/nalinvyas is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.